-CSUEB is registered as a medical waste generator with the Alameda and Concord County Departments of Environmental Health.
+CSUEB is registered as a medical waste generator with the Alameda and Concord County Department of Environmental Health.
 CSUEB maintains compliance with the requirements of the Medical Waste Management Act of 1990, as defined by Division 20, Chapter 6.1 of the California Health and Safety.
-Contact EHS with questions.

 Electrical/electronic (non-computer) equipment is considered Universal Waste.
 These can contain hazard materials and materials that can be recycled.
 Contact Matt O'Keefe in Property Management for proper disposal.